quasarframework/quasar/docs/src/pages/quasar-cli/developing-pwa/configuring-pwa.md

 ```

 ::: warning
 If you use the `injectManifest` workbox plugin mode, you **must not** set any workboxOptions, because injecting your own is basically entirely a custom approach and you are required to do everything manually.
-However, this shouldn't stop you from doing anything that workbox can do.
+However, this shouldn't stop you from doing anything that Workbox can do.
 :::

 More information: [Workbox Webpack Plugin](https://developers.google.com/web/tools/workbox/modules/workbox-webpack-plugin), [Workbox](https://developers.google.com/web/tools/workbox/).